This article covers the player species. For the monster, see Draconian (monster). For a list of all monstrous draconians, see List of draconians.

-Draconians are a relatively easy race to play due to their useful intrinsic characteristics and above average HP.
-Although they cannot wear body armour, they start with +4 AC, and get an additional +1 AC every third level, for a total of +13 AC at level 27.
-(Grey Draconians get an additional +5 AC at level 7, giving them an innate +18 AC at level 27.)
-Most Draconians receive breath attacks at level 7, which provide a powerful ranged option early in the game, or, in the case of Pale Draconians, the ability to block line of sight (LOS) with steam, a very desirable power due to the fact that LOS is reciprocal in Crawl.
+Draconians are a relatively easy race to play, due to their useful intrinsic characteristics and above average HP.
+Although they cannot wear body armour, they start with +4 AC, and get an additional +1 AC every third level - for a total of +13 AC at level 27.
+As they have natural armour, they make good spellcasters and Hunters.
+Most Draconians receive breath attacks at level 7, which provide a powerful ranged option early in the game.
+Or, in the case of Pale Draconians, the ability to block line of sight with steam (very desirable, as monsters won't be able to see or attack you).

 Draconian aptitudes are average or above average across the board, meaning that they can do well in most backgrounds, although they tend to do particularly well as backgrounds that start with a book.
 Certain colours will receive a somewhat poor aptitude (-2) to one elemental school; in most cases, this does not majorly affect game play.